 This system must change, and now is the time.
 I am urging Oklahoma legislators to enact a version of Texas’s Michael Morton Act.
 The language is already there.
 Prosecutors and defense attorneys had input in crafting the language in Texas, so it is not one-sided.
 It’s been in effect since 2014 with little modification, so it’s been tested.
 Sections 258 and 2002 of Title 21 must also be repealed or modified to be in line with Oklahoma’s Michael Morton Act.

 With such a focus on criminal justice reform today, there’s no reason this legislation can’t get passed.
 Imagine the judicial economy if defendants can know how good or bad their case is much earlier.
-The defense attorney could point out the flaws in a case to a prosecutor early on, and the defendant could have a better outcome then the might have otherwise had.
+The defense attorney could point out the flaws in a case to a prosecutor early on, and the defendant could have a better outcome than they might have otherwise.
 Or, the defendant could find out what a bad case he or she has early on, thus eliminating needless preliminary hearings.
 In the end, the Oklahoma criminal justice system will be more efficient and fair.